 This page provides you with information about the judicial system in the Netherlands.

-The Dutch Government consists of the Ministers, their Secretaries of State and the King.
+The Dutch Government consists of the Ministers and the King.
 To that extent, the Netherlands is something of an exception among the Western European monarchies, in most of which the monarch is not part of the government.
 Since the comprehensive review of the Constitution in 1848 the Netherlands has been a constitutional monarchy with a parliamentary system.